fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	* - 1.
 Score
 	  - A score is what determines the weight for a Choice/Variable that can later be used during the Analytics phase.
 By default, this value is the value of the choices position, eg., Choice 1 is in the first slot, therefore the Score will be "1".
 To learn more about "Scores", refer to the "Scores" section of the manual.
 	* - 2.
 Optional
-	  - Detemrins whether the question is required in order to proceed through the survey, or not.
+	  - Determines whether the question is required in order to proceed through the survey, or not.
 By default, this option is enabled.

 **Checkbox Grid Question Type Choices and Variables**

 .. figure:: ../../resources/editor/cv_checkboxgrid.png
 	:align: center
 	:scale: 70%
-	:alt: Chocies and Variables
+	:alt: Choices and Variables
 	:class: screenshot

 	*Figure 9.1* Choices and Variables for a Checkbox Grid